-I have been a photographer for 25+ years since graduating from college.
-At that time, I was starting a new career as a Registered Nurse and needed a new hobby to take the place of all the studying I’d been doing while in school.
-In addition, I had more money to burn than I’d had as a student, and photography managed to use all that extra free time and money nicely.
+Dave Sharpe has been a photographer for 25+ years since graduating from college.
+At that time, he was starting a new career as a Registered Nurse and needed a new hobby to take the place of all the studying he’d been doing while in school.
+In addition, he had more money to burn, and photography managed to use all that extra free time and money nicely.

-More recently, I’ve been exploring environmental portraiture and surrealistic studio work.
-I’m also dabbling in composite work, combining elements from multiple photos into a whole new concept image.
+More recently, Dave has been exploring environmental portraiture and surrealistic studio work.
+He is also dabbling in composite work, combining elements from multiple photos into a whole new concept image.

 Dave states, "I believe that photography occupies a unique niche in visual communication.
 My goal in most of my landscape work is to present a visual scene that represents how I actually saw that scene at the time.
 This often means that my photos are manipulated in the computer to overcome the inherent limitations in the camera, with an eye towards realism.
 However my newer work in composite and surreal imagery is often drawn from another source - my own imagination and often these images carry a message or speak to the viewer in a way that is very different from my landscape work."

 "This is my first gallery showing, although for many years I’ve displayed images in Whidbey General Hospital, the Coupeville Surgery Center and at Coupeville Coffee and Bistro.
 I’m honored to say that one of my images won “Best of Show” at the Coupeville Arts Festival Juried Art Show in 2014."